-- 1. Put up COVID-19 posters (See Appendix B, C, D, & E) throughout facility. - 2.
+- 1. Put up COVID-19 posters (See Appendix) throughout facility. - 2.
 Staff interacting with residents should actively encourage physical distancing between living dwellings, and any residents presenting with symptoms should be advised to not attend work and seek assistance. - 3.
-If a resident presents with or self-identifies with 3 or more symptoms (see page 6 for a list of symptoms) or has a temperature of 100.4 degrees or higher, they should: - a.
+If a resident presents with or self-identifies the following symptoms: fever, cough, sudden loss of taste or smell, sore throat, vomiting or diarrhea, or have a temperature of 100.4 degrees or higher, they should: - a.
 Be asked to not rideshare and to not report to work. - b.
 Be asked to notify their supervisor and report the situation. - c.
 Be provided with housing that is physically isolated from others. - d.
 Be notified to contact a personal care provider and seek medical guidance.
-If resident does not have a personal care provider, see Medical Clinics section in Appendix F. - e.
+If resident does not have a personal care provider, see Medical Clinics section in Appendix B. - e.
 End self-isolation once they meet one of the following: - i.
 10 days have passed since symptoms first appeared, 24 hours since a fever without taking fever reducing medication, and other symptoms are improving. - ii.
 Clearance from a medical provider confirming they do not have COVID-19. - iii.
 They have produced a negative test result for COVID-19.